Fundamental Theory of Torsion Gravity: Introduction

-At the present state of our knowledge, there is not a single argument against the presence of torsion in gravity and when torsion is coupled to the spin in the same spirit in which curvature is coupled to energy the ensuing theory is the one for which the space-time is coupled to its matter content most exhaustively.
-Thus the necessity of having torsion beside curvature is reduced to the fact that there is spin beside energy in the most general case of matter distributions that we can find, and hence it is further reduced to the existence of the spinor fields, like those that are defined in the case of the Dirac theory.

-As such, it may be a loss failing to investigate torsion gravity coupled to spinor fields, and in the following we are going to present and review the most recent findings.

-From an entirely different starting point, we will begin a following part by reviewing the historical foundations of quantum physics: clearly, compared to torsion, quantum physics needs much less formal introduction, but still we believe that the historical presentation is not well known by all and that it is instructive to follow the original path in order to best comprehend some conceptual issues, and most importantly, where quantum principles are not necessarily well mathematically implemented.
-After filtering out all irrelevant details so to isolate the main issues, we will critically analyze them in order to argue in favour of spin as what could constitute the missing element for a complete description of quantum effects and hence for a way to improve their mathematical implementation.

-Such a second introduction is not so independent after all, since the solution we want to present is based on the theory of torsion gravity and gauge potentials for spinor matter fields, the one we presented in the first part.
+In the present report, we would like to change this tendency by considering torsion in gravity coupled to spinor fields and showing all advantages that we can get, from theoretical consistency to phenomenological applications.

+So in a second chapter we will investigate the theoretical advantages obtained from the torsion-spin interactions.
+These will span from the revision of the Hawking-Penrose theorem about the inevitability of gravitational singularity formation to some discussion about the positivity of the energy, passing through the Pauli exclusion principle and the concept of macroscopic approximation.

-Furthermore, we will continue to employ the presented theory, with its intrinsic spin-torsion axial coupling, for the assessment of six of the known open problems in the standard models of cosmology and particle physics.
+In a third and final chapter we are going to employ the presented theory to assess some of the known open problems in the standard models of particles and cosmology.